Skip navigation

 Each year the USM dance program attends ACDA.
 During the conference, students meet other dancers, take master classes, attend dance concerts featuring other college students and professional dancers/companies, etc.

-• The dance faculty chooses three choreographic works to represent the dance program.
+• The dance faculty chooses up to three choreographic works to represent the dance program.
 Student choreographers may submit applications to have their work considered.

 • Two of the three works will be in the adjudicated concerts, where we can have one faculty work and one student work OR two student works.
 The adjudicated works receive feedback from three dance professionals.
 The dance faculty also chooses one choreographic work for the informal concert.
 This can be a student or faculty choreographed work.